Vesylum/dark-souls-3-cheat-sheet/README.md

 Run `npm run build` to regenerate `index.html` from `index.template.html` and `data/playthrough.json`.
 Rebuild whenever the template or playthrough data changes.
+This command also updates the service worker's `CACHE_NAME` using the package version and a timestamp so browsers fetch the latest assets after each deployment.

 ### Themes